 Does CarPlay take control of the dashboard?

-CarPlay is essentially just an external display for your phone, and Siri can only handle requests that relate to your device.
+CarPlay as it is right now is essentially just an external display for your phone, and Siri can only handle requests that relate to your device.
 So while Siri can change the volume, it can't raise the temperature or activate your cruise control.
-This can be especially frustrating if you need to use the car's touchscreen to control any of these features.

 Do CarPlay-enabled vehicles also support Android phones?